ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 ## Overview

-Although most {{site.data.keyword.Bluemix_notm}} customers use one of the standard Operating Systems that come with our servers, you can mount custom ISOs (disk images) on servers.
+Although most {{site.data.keyword.cloud}} customers use one of the standard Operating Systems that come with our servers, you can mount custom ISOs (disk images) on servers.
 You have three options for mounting custom ISOs.

 For the methods to work, you need to connect to the private network through the SL VPN service, such as [SoftLayer SSL VPN Portal - AMS01](https://vpn.ams01.softlayer.com/prx/000/http/localhost/login) or through another server that is connected to the network.